amanahuja/amanahuja.github.io/content/portfolio/globalpandemichub.md

-Our client was a well-resourced and internationally recognized team working with governments and major stakeholders around the world to create a digital space for collaboration, for the global pandemic intelligence community.
+Our client was a well-resourced and internationally recognized team working with governments and major stakeholders around the world to create a digital space that supports collaboration among the global epidemic intelligence community.

-The project's stated objective was to build
+The project's stated objective was to create
 > "A digital environment where subject experts and the epidemic and pandemic
 > intelligence community converge to communicate, cultivate ideas and
 > co-develop, to rapidly generate and provide community-driven solutions to
 > address existing challenges and needs in the domain of data, analytics, and
-> evidence-based decision-making.
+> evidence-based decision-making."

 Through a short in-depth engagement, the Fenris team led a series of six workshops with the team to help them align on vision, objectives, product